What makes the Steve Hicks School of Social Work different from other top-ten schools?

 No. When you begin the MSSW program, you will begin your master’s education which will include two internships (or field placements).
 All students must complete the placements and coursework while enrolled in the MSSW program, regardless of prior social work related work experience.

-Is there work available at the School of Social Work?
+Is there work available at the Steve Hicks School of Social Work?

 Information about how to apply for the TA and GA positions will be mailed to you along with your acceptance packet, when you are accepted into the MSSW or PhD programs.
 TA and GA selection decisions are made by the Student Financial Assistance Committee.
 The committee is made up of the program directors, the assistant dean for finance, and the director of admissions and selects students using the criteria of merit and financial need.
 If you are selected for a TA or GA position, you will be contacted as soon as possible after the committee makes final decisions near the end of each semester for the following semester.
 For more information and questions about TA and GA positions, contact the Office of Admissions at (512) 471-7482.

-RA position decisions will be made by the Center for Social Work Research and individual faculty members with funded research.
+RA position decisions will be made by the Office of Associate Dean for Research and individual faculty members with funded research.
 For more information and questions about RA positions or to apply for an RA position, please contact Carol Lewis at the Office of the Associate Dean for Research.